indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_history.rst

   actions it took and for the actual results to be displayed to the end-user.
   This should hopefully make it easier to debug issues with how resources are added to binaries.
+* A new ``pyoxidizer generate-python-embedding-artifacts`` command that writes out file artifacts useful for embedding Python in another project.
+The command essentially enables other projects to use PyOxidizer's embeddable Python distributions without using PyOxidizer to build them.
+See :ref:`pyoxidizer_rust_generic_embedding` for documentation.

 Other Relevant Changes
 ^^^^^^^^^^^^^^^^^^^^^^